Codecademy/docs/content/javascript/concepts/arrow-functions/arrow-functions.md

 ---
-Title: "Arrow Functions"
+Title: 'Arrow Functions'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Functions"
+  - 'Functions'
-  - "Parameters"
+  - 'Parameters'
-  - "Arguments"
+  - 'Arguments'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Arrow function expressions were introduced in ES6.
 These expressions are a clean and concise alternative to the traditional [function](../javascript/functions) syntax.
 The syntax for an arrow function expression does not require the `function` keyword and uses a fat arrow `=>` to separate the parameter(s) from the body.
 However, they are limited and can't be used in all situations.